0xPolycode/ChatDKG-Tooling/README.md

 * Get subsidized gas & token costs or pay them with a simple credit card tx.
 * Hide the blockchain from users.

+## Milestones

+### Milestone #1 | SDK Wrapper around dkg-client functions

+Time: 30 days

+Description: We will build a wrapper around dkg-client which exposes all the functionality of the dkg-client SDK, but doesn't require the developer to add transaction signing and provides custodial wallet support, gasless transactions, full transaction-oriented analytics & human readable transaction previews.

+## Milestone #2 | HTTP-based backed signer & TX manager

+Time: 30 days

+Description: We will build an HTTP-based signer, which enable teams to automate the interaction with Knowledge Graphs through any HTTP-enabled device, including mobile apps, bakend apps, IoT/Hardware devices, etc...